 Science seeks to predict and explain.
 It seeks to make separate pieces of knowledge fit into a comfortable whole.
 Yet God is beyond explanation.
 Until we meet Him face to face in heaven, we will never be able to explain God.
 Instead of fitting Him into predictable boxes, God desires that we just believe.

+We weren’t created to fit in.
+We were created to stand out.
 How do you stand out for Him?